ibm-cloud-docs/schematics/faqs.md

 {: faq}
 {: support}

-{{site.data.keyword.bplong_notm}} depreciates Terraform v0.11 support from July 2021, as HashiCorp Configuration Language has depreciated Terraform v0.11 in Terraform providers.
+{{site.data.keyword.bplong_notm}} deprecates Terraform v0.11 support from July 2021, as HashiCorp Configuration Language has deprecates Terraform v0.11 in Terraform providers.
 {: note}

 You can follow these steps to upgrade Terraform v0.11 to Terraform higher version in {{site.data.keyword.bpshort}}.